whizzbbig/solutions-of-errors-floema_course-/README.md

 I found this gem this helpful [repo](https://gitlab.com/arata_rei/floema/-/commits/master) which helped me alot when working with this course.
 You can see the commits made according to the each videos of the course.
 Big Big Thanks to [arata_rei](https://twitter.com/arata_rei) for making this repo. you'll not possibly encounter any errors following this repo with the course.
 She defined each and every thing to understand the working of the structure and all.

+Facing error downloading resources then [resources](https://github.com/LunacTec/floema_resources) then download from this repo provided by lunactec.

 # Note
 ```
 don't lose patience follow the course till the end of the slide and if you not able to counter